BrettRegnier/Splash/README.md

 # Splash - Plant Watering Project
-Plant watering app that is created with Arduino, with Python and Web.
+Plant watering app that is created with Arduino, Python and Web.

 ## Table of Contents
 * [Introduction](#Introduction)